P4R1H/affiliate-platform/affiliate-reconciliation-backend/docs/API_REFERENCE.md

 Authorization: Bearer {affiliate_api_key}
 ```

-API keys are generated when creating an affiliate account and can be retrieved via the `/affiliates/me` endpoint.
+API keys are generated when creating a user account and can be retrieved via the `/users/me` endpoint.

 ## Response Format
 All API responses follow a consistent structure: